 Under the Modern Slavery Act 2018, there are statutory reporting obligations for Australian entities that must outline modern slavery risks, actions taken to address them, and effective management and outcomes of actions taken.
 77% of the respondents fall into the category of entities that are required to submit a report.

 What this tells us is that Australian risk and governance professionals are overlooking or are unaware of the new risk challenges when it comes to modern slavery.
 Adding modern slavery to operational risk management frameworks should be considered as a matter of urgency to ensure compliance with these new obligations under the Act.
-SAI Global's CMO Paul Johns has previously called out the critical role that organizations play in the fight against human trafficking.
+SAI360 previously called out the critical role that organizations play in the fight against human trafficking.

 A statement by the United Nations, issued May 5, 2020, warned why the risks for human trafficking in 2020 are high: “The severe socio-economic effect of the COVID-19 pandemic is likely to increase the scourge of modern-day slavery, already impacting over 40 million people before the global pandemic”, said Tomoya Obokata, of Contemporary Forms of Slavery.